 (d) Joint, Dual/Double or Multiple Awards

-Any collaborative course leading to a joint, dual/double or multiple awards with one or more other degree awarding institutions will require careful scrutiny of the partner through the Collaborative, Flexible and Distributed-Learning Sub-Committee.
+Any collaborative course leading to a joint, dual/double or multiple awards with one or more other degree awarding institutions will require careful scrutiny of the partner through the Partnerships Committee.

 (e) Other Collaborative Courses

 Another substantial category of course which might be considered a collaboration, which would not fall strictly within the definitions of franchised provision, is where a Warwick course contains a large proportion of teaching undertaken by individuals external to the University.
-Where the course leads to a Warwick award and is taught on campus, this would not generally be considered a collaboration that would require approval through CFDLSC, although the input of the external members of staff would need to be approved as part of the normal course approval process.
-However, in certain circumstances, approval through CFDLSC may be necessary.
+Where the course leads to a Warwick award and is taught on campus, this would not generally be considered a collaboration that would require approval through the Partnerships Committee, although the input of the external members of staff would need to be approved as part of the normal course approval process.
+However, in certain circumstances, approval through the Partnerships Committee may be necessary.
 Issues to consider in such situations are:

 - Is there a partner organisation or is it an open course?